Happy Salma: Personal life

-On October 3, 2010, Happy Salma married Tjokorda Bagus Dwi Santana Kertayasa, a man of noble descent from Ubud, Bali.
-They married in Puri Saren, Gianyar Regency, Bali.
-The couple has two children: Tjokorda Sri Kinandari Kerthyasa (b.
+On 3 October 2010, Happy Salma married Tjokorda Bagus Dwi Santana Kertayasa, a Balinese Prince from Ubud.
+They married at the Ubud Palace, Gianyar Regency, Bali.
+The couple have two children: Tjokorda Sri Kinandari Kerthyasa (b.
 2015) and Tjokorda Ngurah Rayidaru Kerthyasa (b.
 2018).

+She converted from Islam to Hinduism upon marriage, becoming queen and a member of the Lordship of Ubud.